Bhagavad Gīta Bhāshya and Tātparya

 [अतः (ataḥ) - therefore; प्रयोजनम् (prayojanam) - purpose; आह (āha) - says; यं (yaṃ) - whom; हि (hi) - indeed; इति (iti) - thus; यम् (yam) - whom; एते (ete) - these; मात्रास्पर्शाः (mātrāsparśāḥ) - sense-contacts; न (na) - not; व्यथयन्ति (vyathayanti) - disturb; पुरि (puri) - in the city; शयम् (śayam) - lying; एव (eva) - indeed; सन्तम् (santam) - being; शरीरसम्बन्धाभावे (śarīrasambandhābhāve) - in the absence of body connection; सर्वेषाम् (sarveṣām) - of all; अपि (api) - even; व्यथाभावात् (vyathābhāvāt) - due to absence of disturbance; पुरुषम् (puruṣam) - man; इति (iti) - thus; विशेषणम् (viśeṣaṇam) - qualification; कथम् (katham) - how; न (na) - not; व्यथयन्ति (vyathayanti) - disturb; समदुःखसुखत्वात् (samaduḥkhasukhatvāt) - due to equanimity in pain and pleasure; तत् (tat) - that; कथम् (katham) - how; धैर्येण (dhairyeṇa) - with courage;]

 Its (overcoming self-attachment) practical use is stated by 'yam hi' verse.
 The person referred here is the one who does not get perturbed by the contact of sensations.
-Monk is the one who has the ability to sleep in the body with detachment.
-[Here 'Puri' means body.]
-Because of sentiment of association with body one who is perturbed all the time is specially called 'purusha'.
+The being is the one who is lying in the city, called 'puri' i.e. body.
+Because of the absence of bodily connection, one who is not perturbed all the time is specially called 'purusha'.
 How can one overcome this disturbance?
 Having equanimity towards pain and pleasure.
 How?
 By bravery.

 Gīta Tātparya 2.15